Imadaddin Nasimi

 Seyid Ali Imadaddin Nasimi (Note: Also spelled as Nesimi.) (سئید علی عمادالدّین نسیمی; c.
 1369/70), commonly known as simply Nasimi (نسیمی), was a 14th- and 15th-century Hurufi poet who composed poetry in his native Azerbaijani, as well as Persian and Arabic languages.
 He is regarded as one of the greatest Turkic poets of his time and one of the most prominent figures in Azerbaijani literature.

 Born around 1369–70, Nasimi received a good education and was drawn to Sufism at an early age.
 After becoming a faithful adherent of the Hurufism movement, Nasimi left Azerbaijan to spread Hurufism in Anatolia and later Aleppo following the execution of its founder and Nasimi's teacher, Fazlallah Astarabadi.
+In Hurufi thought, scriptural letters form the basis of all sacred knowledge, and God is revealed in the human face.
 In Aleppo, he gained followers as a Hurufi sheikh but faced resistance from Sunni circles who eventually convinced the Mamluk sultan to order his death for his religious beliefs around 1418–19.
 Nasimi was executed and buried in a Sufi lodge (ALA-LC) in Aleppo.

 His surviving works include two ALA-LC (collections of poems) in Azerbaijani and Persian, along with some poems in Arabic.
-Nasimi's poems mainly centre around Hurufism and contain many references to Islamic texts.
+Nasimi's poems mainly centre on Hurufism and contain many references to Islamic texts.
 His poetry combines harmonious melodies and easily understood expressions with more complex topics related to religion.
 Nasimi had great influence on Turkic literature and influenced many major future poets such as Habibi, Haqiqi (pen name of Jahan Shah), Khatai (pen name of Ismail I), among others.
-He is also considered the founder of Azerbaijani classical ALA-LC poetry (poetry using quantifying prosody) and ALA-LC poetry (a form of love poetry), as well as the first lyric poet in Oghuz Turkic classic literature.